sunfall/caethboards/README.md

 # caethboards

 This repository contains various artisanal, hand-crafted Caeth, Noc, and Noeth boards of many sizes and styles for your board game playing enjoyment.
+(Or adult coloring, thanks to the hypnotic repeating patterns.)

 These boards are released into the public domain and are best played with colored pencils, preferably four in two sets of related shades.
 Give each